romainx/back2code/content/post/2020/three_team_phases.md

 # Three styles of leadership

-One of the thing I found very smart in his analysis is **the adaptation of the style of leadership** according to the phase.
+One of the thing I found very smart in his analysis is **the adaptation of the style of leadership according to the phase**.

 - **Survival mode**: Use **command-and-control** leadership.